 So what evidence would falsify or validate theory X?
 I can think of 5 tests, that if reported accurately and honestly, should cause any rational person make up her mind on the issue.

-- Imagine that we took a baby boy and gave him a sex-change operation and then treated like a girl.
-If he had the mind of a girl then (Y) would be false.
-But if he still had the mind of boy , then (X) would be false.
+- Imagine that a group of baby boys received a sex-change operation and was then treated like a girl.
+If they still had the mind of boy, then (X) would be undermined.
+If they had the mind of a girl then (Y) would be undermined.

 - Behavior is affected by the brain.
 This has been shown in many psychological and neurological studies.
-If boys and girls had exactly the same brain characteristics, then (Y) would be false.
+If boys and girls had the same brain characteristics, then (Y) would be false.
 If they had significantly different brain characteristics then (X) would be false.

 In the next few posts, I will argue that every test seriously undermines theory (X)—the theory that boys and girls are essentially the same.
 In other words, scientific evidence shows on average that gender is innate and that the expectations of society play a smaller role in influencing inclinations and preferences than natural biological causes.